BEYOND THEM CHINESE BONES

 He sat down again and waited till she composed herself.
 He idly watched the smoke from his cigar.
 Then he continued calmly and deliberately, like his outburst had never happened.

 “You owe me four payments.
 Plus I have decided you owe me four more payments for the outrage of aiding and abetting that scoundrel Georgian.
 That is fair compensation.
 Plus you owe me four more payments for not having you arrested and imprisoned.
 That makes twelve payments in all.
 But I do not expect you to pay me, or my acquaintance, in cash.”

 Maggie wept.
 She knew where this was leading.

 “Quiet now and listen to me!
 Each payment is to be equal to two nights in your bed.
-I could of course demand more, but I am not a vindictive man.
+I could of course demand much more, but I am not by nature a vindictive man.
 Nor am I unreasonable.
 So that makes twenty four nights of free and unlimited access to your body.
 We will make it eighteen nights for me and six for my acquaintance, who will be informed of this arrangement upon my return to town this afternoon.”